 - Blue is a favorite name for an Australian Cattle Dog or Blue Heeler

 - Amarina is a beautiful name that means rain

-- Coorah is an Aboriginal term that’s perfect for a female dog
+- Coorah is an Aboriginal term that’s a perfect female dog name

 2. What is the most common dog name in Australia?